linuxnoodle/PompyTube/README.md

 - **Enter**: Select
 - **Space**: Play/Pause

+### Microphone Support
+PompyTube now supports microphone access for YouTube TV features such as:
+- Voice search
+- Voice commands
+- Voice control features

+Microphone access can be controlled via the `enableMicrophoneAccess` configuration setting.
+When enabled, the app will automatically grant microphone permissions when requested by YouTube TV.

 ### Configuration
 The app stores all configuration in a persistent store.
 You can access settings through: